Fiona-J-W/type-builder/README.md

 	number-types do, but the usage of the built-in ones is usually a good choice.
 2. Tid = A type (may be empty) that is used to identify the logical type.
 This has to be unique for every semantic type, even if they have otherwise different template-arguments (doing anything else shall be considered undefined behaviour.
-The recommended way is in general to create an empty directly before the creation of the new type that is only used for this purpose (see example above).
+The recommended way is in general to create an empty one directly before the creation of the new type and using it only for this purpose (see example above).
 3. Tflags = This argument is a bitmask that will controll which operations are permitted for your type.
 A detailed description can be found in the description of the settings-enum below.
 4. Tbase = The base type of the basic\_number.
 This defaults to a do-nothing base but might be changed to enable some